alchemycodelab/module-one-curriculum-base/01-simple-state-and-click-listeners.md

 If you haven't gotten yourself into a mess yet, you won't believe me, but: planning is more important than coding.

-Without a plan, it is all to easy to "try to do everything at once", or try to "make a sloppy copy" or "rough draft".
+Without a plan, it is all too easy to "try to do everything at once", or try to "make a sloppy copy" or "rough draft".

 The Golden Rule:  🦸 🦸‍♂️ `Stop starting and start finishing.` 🏁